 02Direct Message Encryption

-1:1 DMs use a Signal-style protocol with two phases: X3DH for initial key agreement and the Double Ratchet for ongoing message encryption.
+Eligible 1:1 DM content uses a Signal-style protocol with two phases: X3DH for initial key agreement and the Double Ratchet for ongoing encryption.
+Feature-specific content can follow a different path, so the app's encryption status remains the coverage authority.

 X3DH Key Agreement